 Held in early March, the Teen Job Pfair is a great opportunity for teens to meet prospective employers.

 Teen After-Hours Party

-Teens celebrate the end of Summer Reading Program with a special teen-only event held after the library closes.
+Teens celebrate the Summer Reading Program with a special teen-only event held after the library closes.

-In September, we invite artists, authors, and voice actors to take part in Q&A panels and book signings.
-Activities include gaming, comic- and manga-related crafts and a cosplay contest for all ages.
+We invite artists, authors, and voice actors to take part in Q&A panels and book signings.
+Activities include gaming, comic- and manga-related crafts and a cosplay contest.

-Celebrate all things Star Wars and the joy of reading at this all ages event held in December.
+Celebrate all things Star Wars and the joy of reading at this all ages event.